 Off Campus Studies | Houghton Opportunities

-Houghton In Tanzania
+Houghton In East Africa

 An intensive, 12-week semester offering the unique opportunity to experience life as most Africans themselves experience it, to be exposed to Africa on a broad front including history, anthropology, environment, languages-Swahili, politics and religion.
 Students will see needs and evaluate them in the light of their Christian beliefs.
-Extended trips away from Iringa Houghton campus site (Tanzania) include nearby game reserves and Wahehe and Maasai tribal villages.
+Extended trips away from campus site include nearby game reserves and Wahehe and Maasai tribal villages.

 Go ED - A Partnership Transformational Initiatives